adrianfilip/sbt-dependency-browser/README.md

 IDEs are not great with 10Mb files, tend to freeze up (including nvim :( )

 # How do I find out who brought that dependency in my module?
-Use the dependencyTree to export all data.
+Use the [dependencyTree from sbt-dependency-graph plugin](https://www.baeldung.com/scala/sbt-dependency-tree) to export all data.

 ```
 sbt dependencyTree > dependencyTreeExport.txt